 Questions and answers

-The government has expanded the holiday activities and food (HAF) programme across the whole of England.
+In 2021, the government expanded the holiday activities and food (HAF) programme across the whole of England.

-Funds have been made available to every local authority in England to coordinate free holiday provision, including healthy food and enriching activities.
-The programme covers the Easter, summer and Christmas holidays.
+Local authorities in England have funds to coordinate free holiday provision, including healthy food and enriching activities.
+The programme covers the Easter, summer and winter holidays.

 Your questions answered